How Autism Feels: Understanding the Lived Experience From the Inside

 Stimming, routines, sensory supports, interoceptive awareness practices, and affirming environments all play key roles.

-- How Autism Feels from the Inside
+- How Autism Feels From the Inside — Spectrum News

-- Interoception: Knowing Yourself Inside and Out
+- Interoception: Knowing Yourself Inside and Out — Kelly Mahler

-- How Autism Feels, From the Inside | Op-Docs
+- How Autism Feels, From the Inside | Op-Docs — The New York Times